 - A 4-digit validation code will be sent to your mobile device; you must enter the code provided and click Validate.

 - You can add an additional mobile number or email at that time.

 The office also provides lost and found services.
 Items can be turned in or recovered at the Public Safety office located in Room D205 in the Technology Center on our North East campus as well as Room 114 at our Elkton Station campus.

 Public Safety also provides safety escorts to employees, students and visitors on our campuses.
-Anyone needing a safety escort to vehicles in our parking lots at the North East and Elkton Station campuses can call the following numbers during campus hours of operation:
+Anyone needing a safety escort to vehicles in our parking lots at the North East campus and Elkton Station can call the following numbers during campus hours of operation:

 - (410) 287-1601 (North East)

 To file a hate crime report, students should call or visit Cecil College Public Safety:

 - North East Campus, call or visit (410) 287-1601, Room 205D in the Technology Center

 - Elkton Station Campus, call or visit (410) 287-1602, Room 114